Buyer-First Guide to Protecting Your Real Estate Investment

 NA conversion approvals (if applicable)

-📌 Wrong land use can block construction, loans, and resale.
+📌 Incorrect land use can block construction, bank loans, and resale—making zoning checks essential in legal verification of property.

-7. Government Approvals & Sanctions: Legality of the Structure
+Government Approvals & Sanctions: Legal Verification of Property Beyond Documents

 Mandatory approvals include: